psy218/hbdjoel/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-The goal of hbdjoel is to *fancily* deliver birthday messages from people who love Joel.
+The goal of hbdjoel is to *fancily* deliver birthday messages to Joel from those who love him.

 ## Installation